purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 {{< blog-paragraph-header "Polymorphic Functions" >}}

-Interestingly, you can't have polymorphic lambda's.
-The following code is **NOT** valid, but if you remove either invocation then it will work:
+Interestingly, you can't have polymorphic lambdas.
+The following code is **NOT** valid, but if you remove either invocation, then it will work:

 ```mcl
 # polymorphic lambda variables (not supported!)